starkbank/sdk-ruby/README.md

 __InvalidSignatureError__ will be raised specifically by StarkBank::Event.parse() when the provided content and signature do not check out with the Stark Bank public key.

+# Help and Feedback

+If you have any questions about our SDK, just send us an email.
+We will respond you quickly, pinky promise.
+We are here to help you integrate with us ASAP.
+We also love feedback, so don't be shy about sharing your thoughts with us.

+Email: developers@starkbank.com